Skip to main content

 Hi!
 My name is Maya Rogers-Bursen, and I am a licensed mental health counselor and art therapist.
 I was adopted from India when I was six months old and my narrative has shaped the work I love doing with adoptees, and families in the adoption constellation.
 I am a transracial adoptee with a private practice focused in supporting those navigate the ups and downs of the adoption journey.
 I named my practice Chandani Post Adoption Counseling - Chandani is my birth name.
 It means moonlight in Hindi, a place I often look towards when I think about birth family (feel free to read more of my story on my website – Chandanicounseling.com) Adoption trauma refers to loss.
 Loss of birth family/culture, identity/connection.
 Themes that may come up in our work look similar to loss, grief, birth/adoptive family, communication, identity development, shame, guilt, sense of belonging, transracial adoption, race/culture, international adoption, family dynamics, anxiety, worry, fear, relationships.
 It’s my goal to hold space for the everyday moments while looking at things through an adoption lens.
 If you are looking to learn more about yourself in relation to adoption, I welcome the opportunity to be in conversation together! * If you are not an adoptee but my profile sparks interest, please reach out and we can decide together if it feels like a good fit!

-Photo of Kenny Adelman
+Photo of Gwen Laws

 Licensed Mental Health Counselor